shuttlethread/hodf/README.md

 ## Templates

 A template must contain a ``fields`` and ``values`` specification, which detail how data.frame columns and rows are formed, respectively.

-For example, the
-following:
+Both should be a dimension object or array of dimension objects that describe contained data.
+For example, the following:

 ```json
 {